shijistar/enum-plus/README.md

 The array format is useful when you need to create enums with dynamic data, for example the data from an API.

-You can use dynamic field mapping rules to adapt to various different data structures.
+You can also use dynamic field mapping rules to adapt to various different data structures.
 Please refer to the [Custom Field Mapping](#-custom-field-mapping-in-array-format-initialization) section for more details.

 ```js
 import { Enum } from 'enum-plus';